The Best Backpacks for College That Suit a Range of Styles

 21 of the Best Backpacks for College Students

 We've assembled a list of some of the best backpacks for college students with laptops, textbooks, and other assorted gear that needs to get carried around.
 Depending on your needs, your preferences, and your budget, you have a wide variety of options.

 With a 28-liter capacity, the Refugio can carry everything you'd need for a day on campus.
 Its padded laptop sleeve can accommodate a 15-inch machine; the sleeve is raised up a few inches to keep your computer from bumping the ground when you set the bag down.
 It's made of durable water-resistant nylon, and the mesh on both the shoulder straps and the back panel help air circulate.
 Feature-wise, it's similar to The North Face Recon, though the Refugio lacks a waist belt.

 If you're looking for a waterproof laptop backpack, the Borealis is a solid choice.
-Its durable water-resistant coating keeps the stuff inside dry even in a downpour.
+Its durable water-resistant coating helps keep the stuff inside dry.
 It features a separate fleece-lined compartment that fits a 15-inch laptop snugly, plus a smaller padded fleece-lined pocket in the second compartment that's great for a tablet.
-It also comes with a sternum strap and hip belt to help you balance your load.
+It also comes with both a sternum and waist strap to help you balance your load.

 The Odyssey has an enormous 39-liter capacity, so it can hold a ton of stuff.
 It includes a padded laptop sleeve for a 15-inch computer and a dedicated padded tablet pocket.
 Raised foam panels on the back allow for breathability and comfort, while the adjustable padded ergonomic S-curve shoulder straps have mesh vents that allow the heat from your shoulders to escape.
 The padded hip belt will help you stabilize a heavier load; you can stash it away in the included slot if you don't need it.